ImranSuhailCubic/storm-kube/README.md

 SSH into the VM with "vagrant ssh"

-Run the next two commands:
+Run the next two commands to start weave net and to untaint the nodes:
 ```shell
 kubectl apply -f https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')
 ```